federicomariamassari/udacity-rsend/README.md

 ### Output

-Real-time mapping in 2D (RViz, RHS top) and 3D (RTAB-Map, center) appear below.
+Real-time creation of the 2D occupancy grid (with RViz, top-right corner) and 3D point cloud map (with RTAB-Map, center) appear in the figure below.

 ![](./projects/p4/img/mov1.gif)